-WELLSVILLE, NY (September 1, 2013) -- The candidates for the 2013 Jones Memorial Hospital Auxiliary Queen have been announced!
-As part of a long-time tradition, each of the Auxiliary’s Twigs and several community organizations sponsor a queen candidate to sell tickets to the Grand Raffle, which is drawn at the Auxiliary’s Gala & Silent Auction.
-The young lady who sells the most tickets will be crowned the Auxiliary’s 2013 Queen during the Annual Gala & Silent Auction, which will be held this year on November 9 at the Wellsville County Club.
+WELLSVILLE, NY (July 26, 2015) -- The candidates for the 2015 Jones Memorial Hospital Auxiliary Gala Queen have been announced!
+As part of a long-time tradition, each of the Auxiliary’s Twigs and several community organizations sponsor a candidate to sell tickets to the Grand Raffle, which is drawn at the Auxiliary’s Gala & Silent Auction.
+The young lady who sells the most tickets will be crowned the Auxiliary’s 2015 Queen at the Gala & Silent Auction on Saturday, November 14 at the Wellsville Country Club.

 For more information about where to buy raffle tickets, contact the JMH Auxiliary at 585-593-1100, ext.
 5426.